Anmol-Baranwal/Anmol-Baranwal/README.md

 🎓 &nbsp; A 100% scholar in CS, I've played a crucial role as a maintainer & contributor of [LinksHub](https://github.com/rupali-codes/LinksHub) to turn it into an open source success story.

-🤝 &nbsp; I have learned a lot about the Open Source ecosystem during the past 2 years so I'm guiding others to start their journey with open source in multiple communities on Discord & WhatsApp.

-🎁 &nbsp; I create helpful tips on open source, write about 2 open source projects daily, and a lot more to help you grow `"1% every day"` on [Twitter](https://twitter.com/Anmol_Codes) and [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/).
-Be sure to follow me there for daily insightful tips!
+🎁 &nbsp; I share awesome resources and a lot more to help you grow `"1% every day"` on [Twitter](https://twitter.com/Anmol_Codes) and [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/).

-🏆 &nbsp; I secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor) with 100+ PRs, did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and created content as a core team member (GSSoC'23 Team) for _200k+_ audiences.
+🏆 &nbsp; I secured 11th Rank in GSSoC'23 (contributor) with 100+ PRs, did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and created content as a core team member (GSSoC'23 Team) for _200k+_ audiences.

 🎯 &nbsp; I built [designlyfe.tech](https://designlyfe.tech/) in Buildspace Season 4 and will continue working on more open source projects.
 Watch my journey of 6 weeks [here](https://buildspace.so/s4/demoday/designlyfe).
-You can also check my [open source resource](https://www.producthunt.com/posts/awesome-illustrations-for-projects) on Product Hunt that received _50+_ upvotes.

 😄 &nbsp; Besides that, I participate in hackathons (won 7+ competitions), make side projects, brainstorm ideas, and keep learning new stuff :)